Italian Football Federation president resigns after World Cup disaster | OneFootball

 “It’s evident to everyone that Italian soccer needs to be overhauled,” Abodi said.
 “That process needs to start with new leadership at the federation.”

 Gravina had served as FIGC president since October 2018.
+The Italian national team experienced major success and significant setbacks during his tenure.

 However, the national side has struggled to translate that success into consistent performances in World Cup qualifying.

-Italy’s shock elimination to North Macedonia in the 2022 qualification playoffs did not lead to Gravina stepping down at the time.
+Italy’s shock elimination to North Macedonia in the 2022 qualification play-offs did not lead to Gravina stepping down at the time.

 The team also endured disappointment at Euro 2024, where they were knocked out in the round of 16 by Switzerland.